-Model yachts with their wind vane boat steering system inspired a whole series of ingenious systems for steering yachts automatically.
-These systems have been replaced by electrically-powered marine autopilots.
+Model yachts with their wind vane steering system inspired a whole series of ingenious systems for steering yachts automatically.
+These wind vane autopilot systems have been replaced by electrically-powered autopilots for sailboats.

-Wind vane boat steering system systems or windpilot systems are able to steer yacht to windward extremely well, but are less capable of steering a straight course downwind as the pressure of the apparent wind on the vane is much less.
-This is true of lightweight yachts that surf down the waves and there is almost no apparent wind and a powered compass-controlled marine autopilot is only option.
+Wind vane autopilot systems are able to steer yacht to windward extremely well, but are less capable of steering a straight course downwind as the pressure of the apparent wind on the vane is much less.
+This is true of lightweight yachts that surf down the waves where there is almost no apparent wind so a powered compass-controlled sailboat autopilot is the only option.

-Added to their disadvantage of steering downwind, the windpilot system consists of delicate mechanisms projecting over the stern of the yacht, vulnerable to damage from severe weather.
+Added to their disadvantage of steering downwind, these wind vane steering systems consist of delicate mechanisms projecting over the stern of the yacht, vulnerable to damage from severe weather.

-Because they steer with reference to wind direction rather than compass course a wind change may end up making radical change in course.
-If sailing to windward and not wanting the yacht to respond to wind shifts it is therefore better to have wind vane sensing.
+Because they steer with reference to wind direction rather than compass course, a wind change may end up making radical change in course.
+If sailing to windward and not wanting the yacht to respond to wind shifts it is therefore better to have wind sensing.

-Raymarine manufactures a wide range of tiller pilots which are inexpensive.
+Raymarine manufactures a wide range of tiller autopilots which are inexpensive.
 A feature of these tiller pilots is the ability to remove the complete unit enabling it to be secured in the cabin or taken home.
-The installation of a Tiller Pilot

-Wheel boat steering is a different type of marine autopilot, motor driven and connected to the wheel hub via a toothed rubber belt.
-These systems can be simple and removable, but on large wheel-steered cruising yachts the system is incorporated into the wheel pedestal and the motor is fully protected from sea spray and the weather.
+Wheel steering is a different type of sailboat autopilot, motor driven and connected to the wheel hub via a toothed rubber belt.
+These yachting auto pilot systems can be simple and removable, but on large wheel-steered cruising yachts the yacht autopilot system is incorporated into the wheel pedestal and the motor is fully protected from sea spray and the weather.

-An unwanted feature with marine autopilots is when the big wave that knocks the boat off-course also makes the compass spin, further confusing the mechanism.
+An unwanted feature with a sailboat autopilot is when the big wave that knocks the boat off-course also makes the compass spin, further confusing the mechanism.
 One answer is the use of a fluxgate compass which has no moving parts.
 More sophisticated systems incorporate a gyro that can differentiate between drifting off-course and being violently spun by a wave.

-A useful accessory to the marine autopilot is a remote control keypad allowing the watchkeeper to try small adjustments of course while standing at the mast studying the set of the sails, or in an emergency to take over manual control.
+A useful accessory to the sailboat autopilot is a remote control keypad allowing the watchkeeper to try small adjustments of course while standing at the mast studying the set of the sails, or in an emergency to take over manual control.